pyvista/pyvista-tutorial/README.md

 - [SciPy Japan 2020 speaker "Translation Project of Mayavi2 documents"](https://youtu.be/epxm9SjLMS0)
 - [PyConJP 2021 speaker "Visualize 3D scientific data in a Pythonic way like matplotlib"](https://youtu.be/ru-nENLgleo)

-### Bane Sullivan @banesullivan

-[Bane Sullivan](https://banesullivan.com), co-creator of [PyVista](https://github.com/pyvista/), is a Research Software Engineer working at the intersection of geoscience, visualization, and data science.

-Bane is a geophysicist/hydrologist by training and has been working to grow PyVista's adoption within the subsurface geoscience communities, previously presenting PyVista at [Transform 2021](https://www.youtube.com/watch?v=FmNmRBsEBHE).

 ## Paper.